-When the wheels are installed on your recreational vehicle, the lug nuts must be tightened at 90-120-foot pounds of torque.
-Powder coat painted wheels may require more torquing attempts due to thickness of paint.
+When the wheels are installed on your recreational vehicle, the lug nuts must be tightened at 90-120 foot pounds of torque.
+Powder coat painted wheels may require more torqueing attempts due to thickness of paint.
 You must re-torque the wheel lugs at 50 and 200 miles.
+A decal on the wheel may require torqueing earlier.

 After your first trip, check the wheel lugs periodically for safety.
 The wheel lugs should then be checked after winter storage, before starting a trip or following extensive braking.
-The size of bolts or nuts are 13/16-inch standard and 3⁄4 inch for chrome nut.

-Note: Over torquing will damage components, especially if torque wheel lugs go over 150 pounds.
-Normally the lug nut fails first, however the embossing on the wheel can also be flattened, and then fails to keep wheel tight.
+The size of bolts or nuts is 13/16 inch standard and /4 inch for chrome nut.
+Over torquing will damage components, especially if torque wheel lugs go over 150 pounds.
+Normally the "nut" fails first, however the embossing on the wheel can also be flattened, and then fail to keep wheel tight.
 Brakes - Electrical

-Electric brakes on your camper are designed to work in conjunction with the hydraulic brakes on your tow vehicle.
-This means to have the best brake performance on both systems, the camper and the tow vehicle must perform and operate together.
+Electric brakes on your recreational vehicle are designed to work in conjunction with the hydraulic brakes on your tow vehicle.
+This means to have the best brake performance on both systems, the trailer and the tow vehicle must perform and operate together.
 Any attempt to use either brake system alone, tow vehicle or trailer will cause accelerated wear and damage.

 A brake control must be installed in your tow vehicle to activate electric brakes with 12-volt power either manually or by foot brake pedal.

 The most popular type is an electronic controller, operating completely on electric current.
 See operating instructions provided with the controller for adjustment and operation procedures.

 Your controller is to be installed below the dashboard of your tow vehicle.
 Use the foot pedal control for general operation on combined use of both brake systems.
 Manual control is to be used only in special situations, such as slow movement or icy road conditions.
-In the open position, electrical current will flow to brake assemblies activating them.
-Power from the battery is sent to the controller, the "switch" to provide the correct amount of current to brake assemblies on the camper.
+In open position, electrical current will flow to brake assemblies activating them.

+Power from the battery is sent to the controller, the "switch" to provide the correct amount of current to brake assemblies on the coach.
 As you press harder on the brake pedal, more current will flow, applying brakes more, increasing braking capability.

-The battery in the tow vehicle is your primary power source to operate the brakes in your camper.
+Your battery in the tow vehicle is your primary power source to operate the brakes in your towable trailer.
 Keep your battery and charging system in working operation to ensure available energy when required.

-Wiring to operate your brakes must be sized in both vehicles, suggesting a minimum of 14-gauge.
+Wiring to operate your brakes must be sized in both vehicles, suggesting a minimum of 14- gauge.
 Your camper has 14-gauge from front end to brakes.
 Brake assemblies are wired in parallel, never in a series.
-Being parallel, there will be equal voltage and amperage at each brake assembly for equal braking capability and/or performance.
+Being parallel, there will be equal voltage and amperage at each brake assembly for equal braking capability and/ or performance.

-When applying brakes to stop the camper, begin pressing slowly to avoid quick and sudden stops, or possible "jack-knife" when wet or slippery.
-Use lower gear ranges to minimize the need for brakes during extended or steep downgrades.

-The brakes installed on your camper are self-adjusting.
-Self-adjusting brake assemblies will correct any looseness and improve operations as they will adjust in forward or backward motion as needed while the camper is being towed.
+When applying brakes to stop the trailer, begin pressing slowly to avoid quick and sudden stops, or possible "jack-knife" when wet or slippery.
+Use lower gear ranges to minimize the need of brakes during extended or steep downgrades.
+The brakes installed on your coach are self-adjusting.
+Self-adjusting brake assemblies will correct any looseness and improve operations as they will adjust in forward or backward motion as needed while the coach is being towed.